My Role

 INITIAL QUESTIONS

-• What are the user pain points with using live-stream concerts?
+What are the pain points?

-• What are must-have features for live-stream concerts, according to users?
+What are must-have features according to users?

 COMPETITIVE ANALYSIS